CourseReps/ECEN452-SP18/Students/Mazin-M-Mustafa/Lab7/README.md

-# Lab 6 Report
+# Lab 7 Report
 Mazin M Mustafa

 ## Background

-In this lab we will desing, simulate and fabricate LPF and BSF.
-The design of both LPF and BSF will be obtained using insertion loss method.
-Microstrip implementation of the filters will be done through filter transformation.
-The insertion loss method is used to control the transfer function behaviour of the filter specially in the pass-band.
-There are two possible ways to implement the filter: Maximally flat and Equal ripple.
-Each techique has advantages and disadvantages.
+In this lab we will design a Wilkinson power divider.
+The theory of the power divider

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/Mazin-M-Mustafa/Lab6/equations.png) <br>
 fig.1 : Equations for Insertion Loss